jbcodeforce/aws-studies/docs/sa/well-architectured.md

 Amazon **CloudWatch** is a monitoring and observability service that provides you with data and actionable insights to monitor your workload, respond to system-wide performance changes, optimize resource utilization, and get a unified view of operational health

-AWS [cloudformation]() to define infrastructure as code.
+AWS [cloudformation](https://aws.amazon.com/cloudformation/) to define infrastructure as code.

 ### Cost optimization

- run systems to deliver business value at the lowest price point
+Run systems to deliver business value at the lowest price point possible.

 * Design principles: